0x7ffc/0x7ffc.github.io/_posts/2019-05-05-graph-traversal-made-easy-part-3.md

 ---
 layout: post
 title: "Graph Traversal Made Easy - Part 3"
-description: "Part 3 of a comprehansive guide to Graph Traverasal algorithms which includes (Bi-Directional) Breadth First Search and solves some leetcode problems with it."
+description: "Part 3 of a comprehensive guide to Graph Traversal algorithms which includes (Bi-Directional) Breadth First Search and solves some leetcode problems with it."
 ---

 DFS is often used to explore the whole graph.
 BFS on the other hand explore the graph layer by layer and that'll help us finding the shortest paths.
-It also can tells us which vertices are unreadchable from s, in that case the shortes path is infinity.
+It also can tells us which vertices are unreachable from s, in that case the shortest path is infinity.

 BFS by itself is simple: